marcanpilami/mongodb-collector/doc/ZABBIX_INSTALL.md

 10049, which is the default Zabbix agent port (10050) minus one, so as to allow both to run alongside with default configuration.

+ZabbixAgentQueryCacheSecond controls the data cache.
+As Zabbix does one query per item, it may result in a huge quantity of queries inside the monitored MongoDB instance.
+This is not adapted to Mongo, as all items actually come from a grand total of four different documents - so we actually query the same documents over and over, a huge waste of queries.
+This parameter allows to cache the result of these queries for a given time (in seconds).

 Inside Zabbix, import the two templates which are [here](../packaging/zabbix/zbx_export_templates.xml).

 Define a new host for the collector (and NOT for the different MongoDB instances).
-APply the template named "MongoDB monitor".
+Apply the template named "MongoDB monitor".
 Thanks to Zabbix' discovery mechanisms, one host per MongoDB instance will be created in the next minute.